microsoft/winget-cli-restsource/README.md

 * Install the [winget client](https://github.com/microsoft/winget-cli) locally.
 * Copy the `WinGet.RestSource.IntegrationTest\Test.runsettings.template.json` template configuration to `Test.runsettings.json`
-  * Modify the `RestSourceUrl` property to point to a deployed rest source endpoint.
-You can use the below instructions to deploy a rest instance.
+  * Modify the `RestSourceUrl` property to point to a deployed REST source endpoint.
+You can use the below instructions to deploy a REST instance.
   * If the local winget client doesn't already have the source added, the integration tests can add it.
 To do so, change the `AddRestSource` property to true.
 Visual Studio must be running as admin in this case.
-  * There is a test case that **modifies** the rest source.
-By default it's disabled, to run it the `RunWriteTests` setting must be set to true.
+  * There is a test case that **modifies** the REST source.
+This test is disabled by default.
+To run it the `RunWriteTests` setting must be set to true.
 The `FunctionsHostKey` setting must also be set since the add/update/delete endpoints all require function authorization.
 We recommend creating a new pipeline-specific host key for this purpose.

 ## Contributing